AustinKelsay/AustinKelsay/README.md

 # Hello world!
 I'm Austin 👋

 <img src="https://pbs.twimg.com/media/EhkOUN2WsAAtDSA?format=jpg&name=small" alt="banner that says Austin Kelsay">
-I am a Web Devloper with a passion for Bitcoin, music, and open source software.
+I am a Web Devloper with a passion for Bitcoin, music, and protecting users privacy/data.
 Currently looking for my first junior developer position!

 # My mission:
 To participate in software that is meaningful for individuals.